ftrias/TeensyGProf/README.md

 teensy32.menu.gprof.on.build.flags.profile=-g -pg
 ```

-2. In the same directory as above, create `platform.local.txt` (or append):
+2. In the same directory as above, create `platform.local.txt` (or append) with the following content.
+This will modify the compile stage of cpp files to add the profiling option.
+It will also add an additional build step that copies the elf file to standard directory so that `readfile.py` can find it.

 ```
 build.flags.profile=